jahanzaib4587/news-aggregator-cra/README.md

 ## 📋 Prerequisites

-Before running the project, ensure you have:
+Before running the project locally, ensure you have:

 - **Node.js**: Version 18 or higher
 - **Package Manager**: npm, yarn, or pnpm